Devadevs/Flappy-Bird/README.md

 # Flappy-Bird
-Simple Flappy Bird exe using pygame
+FLappy Bird game code using PyGame.
+Not affiliated with .Gears or Flappy Bird creator.
+Enjoy